antonialoytorrens-archive/TomPlayer/README.md

 Tested on my TomTom ONE v8.
 Later versions work but has a LOT of memory limitations, because it has 30 MB of RAM only.
 Recommended version is v0.220.
 If you use internal memory (like me), please remove `ttsystem` from the zip release file, or download the corresponding `-INTERNAL` release.

+The patches folder contains an updated initial splash screen (optional), because I found unintuitive tapping the screen to enter the program at first.
+Despite of that, I've put a more clarifying subtitle to this initial splash screen.